 Through the use of a welcome email campaign, you can nurture your clients’ leads and slowly encourage products or services that may suit their needs instead of overwhelming them with purchase decisions right away.

 Many agencies decide to send special offers in welcome emails, which encourages users to explore your client’s products.
 You can also include fun content with tips and tricks they can use when learning about your client’s brand.
 This is a good opportunity to incentivize further connection to your client, such as signing up for a rewards program or following their social accounts.

 You can decide to include 5-10 emails in this initial stage spread out across the month in order to promote engagement through offers and storytelling content.

 2. Reminder emails

-Reminder emails are most relevant to existing customers who need to follow up with your client’s brand.
-This could include scheduling follow-up appointments, renewing a subscription, or taking a survey.
-This is a great way to re-engage with current customers by sending them a quick call to action.
+Reminder emails are most relevant to existing leads and customers who need to follow up with your client’s brand.
+This could include scheduling follow-up appointments, renewing a subscription, or taking advantage of certain perks and benefits.
+This is a great way to re-engage with current customers that have gone dormant by sending them a quick call to action.